Icons

 After

 Since the legacy form was paper-based, customers encountered a list of irrelevant questions, making it unclear which ones they needed to complete.
-I believed that a digital solution that shows only the questions specific to their situation would greatly reduce this confusion.
-Research indicated that only 8 of 24 participants were entirely confident about which questions to answer.
+I believed that a digital solution showing only the questions specific to their situation would greatly reduce this confusion.
+Research indicated that only 2 of 6 participants were entirely confident about which questions to answer.

-As customers answered, only the relevant follow-up questions pertaining to their situation would be shown.
+As customers answered, only the relevant follow-up questions pertaining to their situation were shown.
 They wouldn’t see or know about other questions that didn’t apply to them.
-175% increase.
-22 of 24 participants preferred the new approach of seeing questions that were only irrelevant to them.
+This clarity was decisive: 5 of 6 participants preferred the new approach of seeing only the questions relevant to them.

 A